icebob/moleculer-java-site/docs/caching.md

 title: Caching
 ---

-Moleculer has a built-in caching solution to cache responses of service actions.
+Moleculer has a built-in caching solution to accelerate responses of service actions.
+There are two types of cache service:

+- Local cache (eg. MemoryCacher, Off-Heap Cacher, some JCache implementations)
+- Distributed cache (eg. Redis Cacher, some implementations of JCache are distributed)

+Local caches store data per node locally.
+These are the fastest caches, but the programmer must implement the delete operations on multiple nodes.
+Distributed caches store data on one (or more) central cache server(s).
+Distributed caches are easier to use, but they are a bit slower due to network traffic.

 **Cached action example**